famiclone6502/DIY_Datalink_Adapter/README.md

 - excsniper on the Arduino Discord 🦆

 ## Disclaimer
+ I am not a professional programmer.
+This is my first Github project.
+Please be kind. 😬<br><br>
  Timex, Datalink, and DATA LINK are the registered trademarks of Timex Corporation.
 This project is not associated with or sponsored by Timex.

 [Antti]: <https://github.com/ahhuhtal>